tibco-bnl/workshop-tibco-platform/docs/howto/how-to-controltower-aws-eks.md

 This guide described the setup of a Control Tower data plane on an AWS EKS cluster.
 The creation of the Control Tower is initiated from the Control Plane UI (create dataplane) and excuted by a set of helm commands created during this initialisation.
+Before actually creating the Control Tower first the EKS storage class needs to be created.

 ## 1 Storage class